mcstllns/moodleQ/README.md

 ***

-## Documentación
+## Documentation

-* Ir a la página con la documentación: [mcstllns.github.io/moodleQ/](https://mcstllns.github.io/moodleQ/)
+* Go to the page with the documentation: [mcstllns.github.io/moodleQ/](https://mcstllns.github.io/moodleQ/)
-* Descargar la documentación en pdf y con código de ejemplo: [moodleQ-man.zip](./docs/moodleQ-man.zip)
+* Download the documentation in pdf and example code: moodleQ-man.zip](./docs/moodleQ-man.zip)
-* Ir a la página de github: [mcstllns/moodleQ](https://github.com/mcstllns/moodleQ)
+* Go to the github page: [mcstllns/moodleQ](https://github.com/mcstllns/moodleQ)